 Organizations such as these may bring with them missing, inconsistent or duplicate data, or may have introduced errors simply through manual data entry, all of which can reduce the quality of data and lead to overdue regulatory reports.

 Technology can be relied on in all of the cases to help identify and fill in gaps in data, and to correlate multiple transactions that, once aggregated, may exceed reporting thresholds and must be reported.

 Improve Data Quality, Decrease Regulatory Reporting Problems

 With goAML being implemented in increasing numbers by countries such as Ireland, New Zealand and Mexico, AML compliance departments will be expected to understand the solution and ensure that the quality of their data is as high as possible to avoid fines and penalties for not meeting reporting requirements.

 As mentioned above, Alessa now supports goAML reporting, helping users meet goAML filing requirements for multiple jurisdictions worldwide.
 It automatically identifies and populates regulatory reports from its data analytics engine, validates content and manages report submissions using its flexible workflow and case management capabilities.

-Not only does our automated goAML regulatory reporting feature improves efficiency, accuracy, consistency and traceability of any filings, Alessa provides a number of tools for financial institutions to improve their data collection and data quality to ensure they are submitting quality reports.
+Not only does our automated goAML regulatory reporting feature improve efficiency, accuracy, consistency and traceability of any filings, but Alessa also provides a number of tools for financial institutions to improve their data collection and data quality to ensure they are submitting quality reports.